-But defining your “why” — and your who — is the foundation of everything that follows.
+Defining your why — and your who — shapes every class, drill, and decision that follows.

 Or maybe you saw someone you care about get hurt, ignored, or frozen by fear… and you knew you wanted to be part of the solution.